📍 Where can I find this module?

 Finally, a closing invoice will be issued on delivery of the project or work, showing the list of progress invoices issued previously and the amount still to be paid, less any payments already made.

-Good to know: The progress invoice differs from the deposit invoice , which is usually issued when the quotation is signed, to request and/or record payment before work begins.
+**Good to know: **A invoice differs from a invoice , which is typically issued upon signing the quote to request and/or confirm receipt of a payment before the service begins.

 And in Kafinéa? #